Introduction

 Themes

-The impact of war, class prejudice, resistance, and the of entertainment are some of the explored in The Hunger Games.
-The rich Capitol takes advantage of the impoverished districts, and social inequality, violence against , and unaccountable are major issues.
-Themes also include famine, gladiatorial fighting, “just war,” television's effect, and uprisings against oligarchy and revolution.
+The impact of war, class prejudice, resistance, and the ethics of entertainment are some of the major themes explored in The Hunger Games.
+The rich Capitol takes advantage of the impoverished districts, and social inequality, violence against children, and unaccountable governance are major issues.
+Themes also include famine, gladiatorial fighting, “just war,” television’s effect, and uprisings against oligarchy and revolution.